 I passed them all but I only worked for 3 days.
-I quit the job because, after all the intellectual process of hiring me, the job is actually needing physical abilities that I don’t have.
+I quit the job because, after all the intellectual process of hiring me, the job is needing physical abilities that I don’t have.
 One of the tasks given is to lift 4x 500ml bottles in one hand and I had to do that in both hands.
 I can’t even lift 1 TABO of water for a long time.
-The point is their hiring process doesn’t match what they really need.
+The point is their hiring process doesn’t match what they need.

-And going back to tattoo… Will customers react violently against businesses when they find out that the employees have tattoo?
+And going back to tattoo… Will customers react violently against businesses when they find out that the employees have a tattoo?
 How about you?
-Will you react badly about it?
+Will you react badly to it?

 Well, our government simply set a good example, that’s why…

 I’m talking about sh*tty requirements here… When I lost all my IDs and went over to a government office and asked for a replacement ID… They want me to provide TWO valid IDs.
 Not one but 2!

-And their option is to get PSA birth certificate and Postal ID.
-Which all costs money, time and effort… Where in fact, they have my name on file, my photo and my fingerprint.
+And their option is to get a PSA birth certificate and Postal ID.
+Which all costs money, time, and effort… Where in fact, they have my name on file, my photo, and my fingerprint.
 What kind of verification do they need?
 I literally lost a whole wallet and they expect you to have all the time and money to get alternative identifications just to get an ID replacement, that you’ll wait for 6 or more months…

 Although it’s not the main issue on this post, I’m super concern about our ridiculous processes here in our country.